Poornavalli Thayar: Similarities to other figures

 The Poornavalli Thayar satisfies Shiva's hunger.
-This legend is similar like Annapurna.
+This legend is similar to Annapurna.
 Goddess Parvati was told by her consort God Shiva that the world is an illusion and that food is a part of this illusion called Māyā.
 The Divine Mother who is worshiped as the manifestation of all material things, including food, became angry.
 To demonstrate the importance of her manifestation of all that is material, she disappeared from the world.
 Her disappearance brought time to a standstill and the earth became barren.
 There was no food to be found anywhere, and all the beings suffered from the pangs of hunger.

 Seeing all the suffering, Mother Parvati was filled with compassion and reappeared in Kashi and set up a kitchen.
 Hearing about her return, Shiva ran to her and presented his bowl in alms, saying, "Now I realize that the material world, like the spirit, cannot be dismissed as an illusion."
 Parvati smiled and fed Shiva with her own hands.